FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Experiments

 \subsection{Ablation Study}

 To evaluate which parts of the expert description are essential, we group it into three components: instruments, chords and meta-information.
 Instruments and chords include all tokens with information about instruments and chords respectively while all other tokens (time signature, note density and mean pitch, velocity and duration) are classified as meta-tokens.
-We train separate models with one part of the description removed and compare the performance to FIGARO (expert), which receives the full expert description as input.

-As one would expect, removing each component reduces the performance significantly in the respective metrics, indicating that each component carries useful information not entirely inferable through the remaining components.
+We train separate models with one part of the description removed and compare the performance to FIGARO (expert), which receives the full expert description as input.\\ As one would expect, removing each component reduces the performance significantly in the respective metrics, indicating that each component carries useful information not entirely inferable through the remaining components.
 Interestingly, our experiments show that removing any component slightly decreases the over-all performance even in metrics that we would not necessarily expect to be affected.
-Removing instrument information, for example, increases the error for note density, pitch, velocity and duration, indicating that the instruments also carry implied information about those features.
+Removing instrument information, for example, increases the error for note density, pitch, velocity and duration, indicating that the instruments also carry mutual information about those features.
 This seems plausible considering the fact that different styles (or genres) of music usually identifies a set of instruments that is common for said style.
 Similar arguments can be made for the other two components.
 The full list of results is available in Table~\ref{tab:ablation_study_results}.